 Areas for improvement

-Despite Karlaftis’ impressive tackle for loss statistics, there is room for improvement in how he plays against the run.
+Despite Karlaftis’ impressive statistics, there is room for improvement in how he plays against the run.
 The Purdue DE needs to work on shedding blockers more quickly to impact the ground game consistently.
 Some examples on tape of a failure to wrap up the ball carrier allowed for unnecessary extra yardage given up.

-George Karlaftis’ Player Profile
+Karlaftis’ Player Profile

 Born and raised in Athens, Karlaftis hadn’t played a down of football until the eighth grade.
 Although his ascent to football stardom belied his late start to the game, it was clear that his superior athletic profile would allow him to succeed at any sport.
 As a sophomore and junior at West Lafayette High School, he was a state champion in the shot put while also competing in javelin at a high level.